golioth/golioth-firmware-sdk/examples/esp_idf/golioth_basics/README.md

 ## Adding credentials

-After building and flashing this app, you will need to add WiFi and Golioth credentials using the device shell or BLE.
+After building and flashing this app, you will need to add WiFi and Golioth credentials using the device shell.

 ### Shell Credentials